What is the Capital Improvement Plan?

 What Makes a Project CIP-eligible?

-The timeline for CIP comments and project suggestions is as follows:
+The timeline for development of the CIP is as follows:

 - Any public facility project that improves or adds value to Tigard's infrastructure